StatMixedML/XGBoostLSS/README.md

 ```

 Even though the generalized Beta type 2 provides the best approximation to the data, we use the more parsimonious Normal distribution, as it has only two distributional parameter, compared to 4 of the generalized Beta type 2.
-In general, though, **XGBoostLSS** is flexible to allow the use to chose and fit all distributions available in the [gamlss](https://cran.r-project.org/web/packages/gamlss/index.html) package.
-The good fit of the Normal distribution is also confirmed by the following density plot, where the actual data is presented as a histogrom, while the normal fit is shown in red.
+In general, though, **XGBoostLSS** is flexible to allow the user to choose and fit all distributions available in the [gamlss](https://cran.r-project.org/web/packages/gamlss/index.html) package.
+The good fit of the Normal distribution is also confirmed by the the density plot, where the actual data is presented as a histogram, while the Normal fit is shown in red.

 ![Optional Text](../master/plots/fitted_dist.png)